Mailchimp Tags vs Mailchimp Groups

 Tags would allow for effective segmentation, and all the fun, yummy stuff that comes with that.

-Tags would take over from Groups (which were in many people’s eyes Tags in all but name) and the confusion would end.
+Tags would take over from Groups (which were in many people’s eyes, already tags in all but name) and the confusion would end.

 Tags would give some clarity on the whole group/segment discussion.

-Tags would make you a cup of coffee and give you a neck rub when you felt tense.
+Tags would make you a cup of coffee and give you a neck rub when you felt tense…(…ok maybe this last one is a bit of stretch.)

 But tags were still something that we all hoped would revolutionise our usage of the beloved simian based email system.

-It’s something regularly discussed in the MailChimp Answers Facebook Group that I run (the biggest in the world!).
+It’s something regularly discussed in the MailChimp Answers Facebook Group that I run (join us if you haven’t already done so!).

-But before we delve into the pro’s and con’s, let’s take a small step back and understand why we’d want to segment in the first place.
+Well, before we delve into the pro’s and con’s of Mailchimp Groups vs tags, let’s take a small step back and understand why we’d want to segment in the first place.

 If I can corrupt a quote from the Star Wars universe…

-“Segmentation leads to Engagement, Engagement leads to Conversion, Conversion leads to the light side of the force”
+“Segmentation leads to Engagement, Engagement leads to Conversion, Conversion leads to the light side of the force (and more sales)”

-The fact is that if you want your marketing to succeed, the more specific and relevant you are, the better.
+The fact is, if you want your marketing to succeed, the more specific and relevant you are, the better.

 When we’re communicating in a mass-market environment using tools like MailChimp, it’s very easy to treat everyone the same.